DO I HAVE A THYROID DISORDER?

 Time to Have Pathology Tests?

 Thyroxine Replacement Hormone, Oroxine, Eutroxsig and Eltroxin SHOULD NOT BE TAKEN BEFORE THE TEST.
-Take thyroxine after the test and wait at least 30 – 60 minutes before you eat breakfast.
+Take your dose of Levothyroxine after the test and wait at least 30 – 60 minutes before you eat breakfast.
 Taking Levothyroxine before the test, may indicate an incorrect result.

 ATF MEDICATION TRAVEL PACK

-The ATF Medication Travel Pack (MTP) is available for members of the organisation to purchase.
-The MTP will keep your thyroxine cool whilst away from home travelling or attending pathology appointments.
+The ATF Medication Travel Pack (MTP) is available at a reduced price for members of the organisation to purchase.
+The MTP will keep your Levothyroxine (Oroxine/Eutroxsig) cool whilst away from home travelling or attending pathology appointments.

 MEDICATION TRAVEL PACK

-The ATF Medication Travel Pack is exclusive to ATF members only.
+The ATF Medication Travel Pack is available to ATF Members at a reduced price!

-Essential for those traveling overseas, the ATF Travel Pack is designed for transportation and cool storage of Thyroxine Replacement Hormone, (Oroxine and Eutroxsig).
+Essential for those traveling overseas, overnight stays, the ATF Travel Pack is designed for transportation and cool storage of Levothyroxine Replacement Hormone, (Oroxine and Eutroxsig).